Marquette Faculty Fellowships

 Please direct questions about applying for Marquette Faculty Fellowships to Tarana, Internal Grants Coordinator,ext.
 7055 (email@example.com)

 For questions regarding the administration of the Marquette Faculty Fellowship program, please contact Dr. Melanie McKay, Vice Provost for Faculty Affairs (firstname.lastname@example.org).

-Fellows will submit a written report of work accomplished during the summer to the Office of Vice Provost for Faculty Affairs by October 12, 2012.
+Summer 2014 Fellows will need to submit a written report of work accomplished during the summer to the Office of Vice Provost for Faculty Affairs by Friday, October 10, 2014.